jjroman/RestFulCqrsDotNet/README.md

 This implement the requirements listed by the technical test of Innocv.

-To run this, just open it in VS2019 and execute the project: Innocv.UserTechTest.Api.
+To run this, just open the solution file: Innocv.UserTechTest in VS2019 and execute the project: Innocv.UserTechTest.Api.